Sign in

 Rotary joints, as the name suggests, enable rotational movement around an axis.
 These joints allow robots to twist and turn, which is essential for mobility and manipulation.

-There are several types of rotary joints out there:
+There are several types of rotary joints:

 • Single-axis rotation (revolute joints).
 The most common type is the revolute joint, which provides rotation around a single axis.
 Robotic arms typically have more than one revolute joint, allowing them to bend at the elbow and move from side to side.